malramsay64/phd-thesis/05_Crystal_Melting/results.md

 $$ M = \frac{O_\theta - \langle O_\theta \rangle_\text{liquid}}
 {\langle O_\theta \rangle_\text{crystal} - \langle O_\theta \rangle_\text{liquid}} $$

-The distributions of these values are shown in @Fig:trimer_fluctuation where the distribution of the crystal phase is far narrower than that of the liquid phase, with very little overlap.
+The distributions of these values are shown in @fig:fluctuation_normalised where the distribution of the crystal phase is far narrower than that of the liquid phase, with very little overlap.